laminlabs/lamindb/README.md

 <!-- copied from preface.md -->

-Create an artifact while tracking a script or notebook run including: source code, environment, logs, inputs, and outputs.
+Create an artifact while tracking a script or notebook run with source code, inputs, outputs, logs, and environment.

 <!-- copied from py-quickstart.py -->